 Gamification is definitely a tactic you should give a try.
 Our tests (and clients’ results) show that they can increase the click-through rates 2x, sometimes even more.

 Send interactive emails with Scratch Card and Gift Box.
 All possible with Omnisend.
-Connect your store today to get your 14-day free Premium trial.
+Connect your store today to get your 14-day free Pro trial.

 Newsletter Example #6: Announcing a special occasion